0023: Radio and Color Selection Buttons

 A ColorButton to Select Color

-• a similar Observed object,
+- a similar

-• a ResetColorButton to reset the color to its default, and
+to reset the color to its default, and - an array to hold them all.

 And everything else is stuff we’ve seen before.
 A quick browser through the code will get you up to speed as long as you’ve been following these blog posts in order and haven’t jumped straight here.

 There are two places where notable differences show up.
-One is in the construction of the ObservedColor class:
+One is in the construction of the ObservedColor

 class ObservedColor // *** NOTE *** r, g, b, a = 0.00 - 1.0